Banani-Rath/azure-devops-server-docs-pr/docs/server/admin/config-lab-scvmm-envs.md

 -   Install Hyper-V Server 2008 R2 on your
     *HyperVHost*.
 For information about Hyper-V
-    server and how to install it, see the following [Microsoft Web site](http://go.microsoft.com/fwlink/?LinkId=181875).
+    server and how to install it, see the [Hyper-V documentation](https://docs.microsoft.com/en-us/windows-server/virtualization/hyper-v/hyper-v-server-2016).

 To enable the Hyper-V role on each Hyper-V host with Windows Server: